Ranking and Selection with Covariates for Personalized Decision Making: EC.4. Proof of Theorem

 where

 However, it is prohibitively challenging to solve the above two equations numerically for $m\geq 3$.
-By introducing the smallest order statistic, we can instead solve \eqref{eq-geth2} and \eqref{eq-geth2-min} for $\hEhet$ and $\hminhet$, respectively, which is much easier computationally. \end{remark}
+By introducing the smallest order statistic, we can instead solve \eqref{eq-geth2} for $\hhet$, which is much easier computationally, while the price is $\hhet$ will be a little larger then necessary as the lower bound of the $\PCSE$ is further loosened.
+Also, in analogy to the discussion in \S\hyperlink{EC.2}{EC.2}, when $\bX$ is high-dimensional, $\hhet$ in \eqref{eq-geth2} can also be solved via Monte Carlo method or stochastic approximation method. \end{remark}